azaitw/tuba/README.md

     'npm run build'

-If you wish to build non-compressed version for development debugging, use this command:
+If you wish to build non-compressed version and run server for development, use this command:

-    'npm run build-dev'
+    'npm run dev'

 Once it's done, you should see the generated HTML in /output/index.html.
 Use the following command to start a simple Node.js server and verify this page: